OmAr-FaRoUk-CoDeR/ConvertSticker_FilePng/README.md

 # SayatBot

 Welcome to SayatBot Sourceforce
-To install the source, go to the terminal and write:-
+To install the source, \ngo to the terminal and write:-

 1- Enter a token